MalkarovPark/IndustrialKit/README.md

 # Requirements <a name="requirements"></a>

-The primary IndustrialKit framework codebase supports macOS, iOS/iPadOS and requires Xcode 14.1 or newer.
-The IndustrialKit framework has a Base SDK version of 13.0 and 16.1 respectively.
+The primary IndustrialKit framework codebase supports macOS, iOS/iPadOS, visionOS and requires Xcode 15.0 or newer.
+The IndustrialKit framework has a Base SDK version of 14.0, 17.0 and 1.0 respectively.

 # Getting Started <a name="getting-started"></a>